msschreiner/MB1T/README.md

 Analyzing MB1T data involves two steps:

-1. Merging of all data sets within the df_all file
+1. Merging of all data sets creating the df_all file

 2. Preprocessing and analyses